kevinhennessy/Angular_Sig/Session 2/readme.md

     this.router.navigate(['/builder/exercises']);
 }
 ```
-then it calls the following mapFormValues method, which assigns the values from our form to the exercise that will be saved:
+* Finally add the following method, which assigns the values from our form to the exercise that will be saved:
 ```javascript
 mapFormValues(form: FormGroup){
     this.exercise.name = form.controls['name'].value;